piyushrpt/condaLinuxSetup/README.md

 # oldLinuxSetup

-Setup python environment using anaconda on old linux machines

-We will only retain gcc from the old linux setup.
-Assuming gcc >= 4.3.

 A nice clean method for setting up ISCE using a single anaconda installation is provided here:
 [https://github.com/scottyhq/isce_notes](https://github.com/scottyhq/isce_notes)
+You should probably follow the instructions provided in the link above.

+Setup python environment using anaconda on old linux machines We will only retain gcc from the old linux setup.
+Assuming gcc >= 4.3.

 Here is an alternate method, if you are interested.